LyndsayM/LyndsayM/README.md

 - 👋 Hi, I’m @LyndsayM
-- 👀 I’m a public health research professional with many years' experience as a research project manager.
-I am currently working on my MPH with a focus on Epidemiology and Biostatistics.
-I am especially interested in the impact of climate change on health.
+- 👀 I’m a public health research professional with several years' experience as a research project manager and grant administrator.
+I am in my final year in the MPH program (Epidemiology and Biostatistics) at UC Berkeley.
+My work background is in tobacco cessation intervention RCTs developed and provided remotely.
+Topics of interest include impact of environment on chronic disease and rural health.
 - 🌱 I’m currently learning R. I have some previous experience with Python, SQL, ArcGIS, Bootstrap, and MongoDB.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 LyndsayM/LyndsayM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.